metrorailings/OwlBlog/content/posts/week-7-insights.md

 This Raiders offensive line has been masterful in the second half, even with backups.
 Tampa Bay's pass rush is neutered.

+Raiders have keyed in on when the Buccaneers are going to run the ball.
+The Bucs are so damn predictable with their runs.
+First downs are almost always rushing downs.

+Brady seems to only have deep ball rapport with Chris Godwin and Scott \~Pippen\~ Miller.

 ***

 ## 49ers @ Patriots